dondi/GRNsight/database/expression-database/README.md

 #### Notes on update behavior

-- Production and degradation rate tables are wiped and reloaded.
+- Production rate and degradation rate tables are wiped and reloaded.

 - Other tables use a staging + upsert strategy, allowing updates without full table resets.